Am I Financially Prepared to Take Out a Home Loan?

 To calculate your DTI, divide your total recurring monthly debt (your rent and any auto loan or credit card payments) by your gross monthly income (the total amount you make each month before taxes, withholdings and expenses).
 The below graphic offers an example for how to calculate your DTI.

-If your DTI ratio is keeping you from being mortgage ready, you can work toward reducing your debt with the help of education tools and resources, including Freddie Mac's CreditSmart®.
+If your DTI ratio is keeping you from being ready for a mortgage, you can work toward reducing your debt with the help of education tools and resources, including Freddie Mac's CreditSmart®.

 You should also consider working with a housing counseling agency approved by the U.S. Department of Housing and Urban Development (HUD) to learn about financial literacy topics, such as credit restoration, budget management and other principles.